Experience.

 What We’ve Seen

-In nearly every environment, platform ecosystems evolve without a unifying architectural or economic model.
+In nearly every environment, platform ecosystems evolve without a unifying architectural, operational, or economic model.

 -